awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 ### PersistCase class

-The following class uses the Amazon DynamoDB API to store the data in a table.
+The following class uses the Amazon DynamoDB API from the SDK for Java to store the data in a table.
 For more information, see [DynamoDB Examples Using the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/examples-dynamodb.html).

        package example;